-K2 Aviation provides air support to both American Alpine Institute and Rainier Mountaineering Incorporated.
-Both are concessionaires, and provide excellent service into the Alaska Range.
-American Alpine Institute has been flying with K2 for over 30 years.
+K2 Aviation provides air support to Rainier Mountaineering Incorporated one of the concessionaires of DNP, and provide excellent service into the Alaska Range.
 RMI has been leading McKinley expeditions for over 35 years, and flying with K2 Aviation since 2010.

 Rainier Mountaineering, Inc. – www.rmiguides.com

 With over 42 years of mountain-guiding experience, Rainier Mountaineering Inc. (RMI Expeditions) is one of America’s longest-standing guide services.
 RMI is an American Mountain Guides Association (AMGA) accredited guide service.
 They specialize in mountaineering expeditions, alpine climbing, trekking, and ski touring programs.
 RMI is committed to leading exceptional mountain adventures.